 Film Society of Lincoln Center is a proud supporter of the International Federation of Film Archives (FIAF).

-Film Society of Lincoln Center has received a 4-star rating from Charity Navigator, America’s premier independent charity evaluator.
+Film Society of Lincoln Center has received four stars, the highest possible rating, from Charity Navigator, America’s premier independent charity evaluator.